 - Landing page templates provide great start-from-scratch resource

-- Solid split testing capablities
+- Solid split testing capabilities

 - Simple, easy-to-use interface

-- Designed to easily integrate with other marketing and testing software
+- Designed to integrate easily with other marketing and testing software

 - Limited to simple A/B split testing

 - Relatively high cost for a limited feature set

 - If used with an agency, limited testing can affect long-term client performance

 When creating a new landing page, Unbounce is our company’s go-to for A/B testing conversions.
 It is quick, gets the job done, and the analytics are actionable.
 We can’t live without its confidence score rating, which tells you how likely a good conversion rate is, or whether it is mere luck.

 LeadPages is a newer testing software that has gained quite a bit of popularity in recent years.